(Before Ms. Marvel, part #1)

 Despite Shelly’s efforts the roles available to WAF staff were still usually limited to traditionally female roles, such as nurses or stenographers.
 But in practice, it depended on how liberal the local USAF commander was.
 Some commanders opened the air transport and ferrying jobs to women.
 After all, it had been amply proven during WWII that female pilots could do the job.

 Some informal arrangements were also made.
 For instance J. Cochran broke the wall of sound in a 1953 unofficial test flight.
-Such precedents explain a flashback scene where Danvers is seen test flying an Air Force warbird during her WAF career.
+Such precedents justify a flashback scene where Danvers is seen test flying an Air Force warbird during her WAF career.

 Interestingly, the aforementioned Ms. Cochran went on to intensely lobby the Mercury 13 program to have highly trained lady pilots become astronauts.
 Several such women got huge scores on these tests.
 In the Marvel Universe that would certainly have included Carol Danvers acing all tests thrown at her, helping to explain her later recruitment by NASA.